-Rockland’s representative in the House, Nita Lowey, voted against for this bill.
+Rockland’s representative in the House, Nita Lowey, (D, 17th CD), voted against it.

 The bill is called the “Pain Capable Unborn Child Protection Act,” the name reflecting the evidence that unborn babies of that age are capable of feeling intense pain during an abortion.